sherzodcode/diary-API/readme.txt

 First day of using this diary.
 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

+/////////
+date: 29.04.2023

+Time is 11:33, i'm in station.
+Today i went to the dentist's office but couldn't find it.
+I went to the location that posted by dentist.
+After chat with dentist he said that location was a little further.
+In Sha Allah , in 4 oclock i'm gonna ber there
+/////////

 //////////
 date: 28.04.2023